nmulani/quora-exploration/README.md

-# Determining Question Similarity using Word2Vec Scores
+# Determining Question Similarity using Word2Vec Scores (In Progress)

+## Performance on Training Data

 One simple way to test similarity between questions would be to sum up the vectors for each word in a question array and to compare the sums for each pair of questions.
 In order to do this, we'll need to take both sets of tokenized questions, calculate sums (and divide by number of words in an array), and then compare the scores across both sets to compute a level of similarity.